wytlines100/UnverifiedV2/README.md

 - Settings panel: toggles for module click sounds, toast notifications, UI open/close animation, module-state persistence across reloads, and the idle delay used by Anti-AFK
 - Idle delay configuration: adjustable from 5 to 120 seconds, controlling how long you can be inactive before Anti-AFK auto-enables
 - Chat Filter: Blocks profanity/Spam from `game.chat`
 - Armor HUD - Shows Enchantments/Icons/Armor as a standalone draggable box.
-(Will only work ingame.
-Does not show on menu.)
 - Shine on Modules - Makes the modules shiny!

 ## Client Installation